hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__9bfc2616-881f-4842-875a-81b7cd8f7035-0_2.content.md

 ## Contact Us

 If you have any questions or comments about our wallpaper, please don't hesitate to contact us.
-You can reach us via email at [email protected] or through our social media channels:
+You can reach us via email at me@pavolhejny.com or through our social media channels:

 - Twitter: [@yourhandle](#)
 - Facebook: [facebook.com/yourpage](#)